Serving amid COVID-19, husband and wife try to balance safety and compassion

 After an EF3 tornado slammed into Jonesboro, Ark., on March 28, the Nettleton Church of Christ could have used the COVID-19 pandemic as an excuse not to help.

-Instead, the 100-member congregation immediately mobilized while taking precautions designed to prevent the spread of the coronavirus.
+Instead, the 100-member congregation immediately mobilized while taking precautions designed to prevent the spread of the novel coronavirus.

 “Because the recent disaster happened in the midst of the nation’s ‘present distress,’ it has given us an opportunity to reach out to more people,” said Brock Kendall, who preaches for the Arkansas church.